-This course is a vocational training programme covering all aspects of audio engineering, studio production and live sound production.
-Learners will work with highly skilled music industry professionals in 'The Shrubbery', which is a modern professional recording studio located in Bury St Edmunds.
-Learners will be taught recording, mixing and mastering, and studio management skills.
-As well as producing the music of the learners on the music course, a proportion of the work is producing/engineering for clients of the studio, including local bands, solo artists and songwriters.
+This highly demanding, practical based course will provide you with exemplary skills in audio engineering, studio production and live sound production.
+You will work with skilled music industry professionals in 'The Shrubbery' recording studio, which is a modern professional recording studio located in Bury St Edmunds.
+You will be taught recording, mixing and mastering, and studio management skills.
+As well as producing original tracks for students on the music courses, a proportion of the work is producing/engineering for clients of the studio, including local bands, solo artists and songwriters.

-In addition to recording, a large focus of the course is on live sound production and a unique number of live concerts are designed and produced throughout the year, both on campus and at venues around the local area.
-Learners learn lighting design and operation, visual projection design and operation, events management, and stage crewing, as well as PA operation and mixing.
+In addition to recording, a large focus of the course is on live sound production, with a unique number of live concerts designed and produced throughout the year.
+You will learn live mixing skills, PA system setup and maintenance, lighting design and operation, stage design, pyrotechnics, events management and stage crewing.

-Any student aged 16 to 19 who does not hold a GCSE A* to C (9 to 4 on the new grading structure) or equivalent qualifications in Maths and English by age 16 will need to continue to study these subjects in each academic year.
+Any student aged 16 to 19 who does not hold a GCSE 9 to 4 in maths and English will need to continue to study these subjects alongside the main course.